netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspeclokilokistack">lokiStack</a></b></td>
         <td>object</td>
         <td>
-          Loki configuration for "LokiStack" mode.
+          Loki configuration for `LokiStack` mode.
 This is useful for an easy loki-operator configuration.
 It is ignored for other modes.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspeclokimanual">manual</a></b></td>
         <td>object</td>
         <td>
-          Loki configuration for "Manual" mode.
+          Loki configuration for `Manual` mode.
 This is the most flexible configuration.
 It is ignored for other modes.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#flowcollectorspeclokimicroservices">microservices</a></b></td>
         <td>object</td>
         <td>
-          Loki configuration for "Microservices" mode.
+          Loki configuration for `Microservices` mode.
 Use this option when Loki is installed using the microservices deployment mode (https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#microservices-mode).
 It is ignored for other modes.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>mode</b></td>
         <td>enum</td>
         <td>
-          `mode` must be set according to the installation mode of Loki:<br> - Use "LokiStack" when Loki is managed using the Loki Operator<br> - Use "Monolithic" when Loki is installed as a monolithic workload<br> - Use "Microservices" when Loki is installed as microservices, but without Loki Operator<br> - Use "Manual" if none of the options above match your setup<br><br/>
+          `mode` must be set according to the installation mode of Loki:<br> - Use `LokiStack` when Loki is managed using the Loki Operator<br> - Use `Monolithic` when Loki is installed as a monolithic workload<br> - Use `Microservices` when Loki is installed as microservices, but without Loki Operator<br> - Use `Manual` if none of the options above match your setup<br><br/>
           <br/>
             <i>Enum</i>: Manual, LokiStack, Monolithic, Microservices<br/>
             <i>Default</i>: Monolithic<br/>